A General Divergence Modeling Strategy for Salient Object Detection: Introduction

 \section{Introduction}

-When viewing a scene, the human visual system has the ability to selectively locate attention \cite{itti_saliency,Tsotsos1995ModelingVA,Olshausen4700,Koch1985ShiftsIS,the_pulvinar_visual_salience} on informative contents, which locally stand out from their surroundings.
-This selection is usually performed in the form of a spatial circumscribed region, leading to the so-called \enquote{focus of attention} \cite{Koch1985ShiftsIS}, which scans the scene rapidly in a bottom-up and task-independent manner or slowly in a top-down and task-dependent manner.
-Itti \etal \cite{itti_saliency} introduced a general attention model to explain the human visual search strategies \cite{feature_integration_theory}.
+When viewing a scene, human visual system has the ability to selectively locate attention \cite{itti_saliency,Tsotsos1995ModelingVA,Olshausen4700,Koch1985ShiftsIS,the_pulvinar_visual_salience} on the informative contents, which locally stand out from their surroundings.
+This selection is usually performed in the form of a spatial circumscribed region, leading to the so-called \enquote{focus of attention} \cite{Koch1985ShiftsIS}.
+Itti \etal~\cite{itti_saliency} introduced a general attention model to explain the human visual search strategies \cite{feature_integration_theory}.
 Specifically, the visual input is first decomposed into a group of topographic feature maps which they defined as the early representations.
 Then, different spatial locations compete for saliency within each topographic feature map, such that locations that locally stand out from their surrounding persist.
-Lastly, all the feature maps are fed into a master \enquote{saliency map}, indicating the topographically codes for saliency over the visual scene \cite{Koch1985ShiftsIS}.
+Lastly, all the feature maps are fed into a master \enquote{saliency map}, indicating the topographical codes for saliency over the visual scene \cite{Koch1985ShiftsIS}.

-Following the above process of saliency selection, early saliency detection models focus on detecting the informative locations, leading to the eye fixation prediction \cite{SALICON15} task, which aims to find the informative locations without preserving the semantic structure information. \cite{Learning-Detect-Salient:CVPR-2007} and \cite{FT_2009} then extended the salient locations driven methods \cite{itti_saliency,Koch1985ShiftsIS} and introduced the salient object detection task, which is a binary segmentation task aiming to identify the full scope of the salient objects.
+Following the above process of saliency selection, early saliency detection models focus on detecting the informative locations, leading to the eye fixation prediction \cite{SALICON15} task. \cite{liu2010learning} and \cite{FT_2009} then extended the salient locations driven methods \cite{itti_saliency,Koch1985ShiftsIS} and introduced the salient object detection task, which is a binary segmentation task aiming to identify the full scope of salient objects.
 In this way, \enquote{salient object} is defined as any item that is distinct from those around it.
-Many factors can lead something to be \enquote{salient}, including the stimulus itself that makes the item distinct, \ie~color, texture, direction of movement, \etc~, and the internal cognitive state of the observer, leading to his/her understanding of saliency.
+Many factors can lead something to be \enquote{salient}, including the stimulus itself that makes the item distinct, \ie~color, texture, direction of movement, and the internal cognitive state of observers, leading to his/her understanding of saliency.